-- Give a second set of shapes that teams can build if they build all on the handout (see Building Shapes Extension Handout). - We love to add the icosahedron and watch to see what happens.
+- Give a second set of shapes that teams can build if they build all on the handout (see Building Shapes Extension Handout).
+These include a circle and create your own. - We love to add the icosahedron and watch to see what happens.
 In groups of 4 students don't have enough hands or rope to complete this one.
 We like to see how students' problem solve this challenge.
 We have seen groups join with other groups to get more hands.
 We have had groups ask for a longer piece of rope/string.
 We celebrate their creativity and do our best to accommodate their requests for more materials.
 Afterwards we discuss being open to creativity and problem solving.
 Often we hear students say that they didn't think it was possible to think "outside the box".